Promoting, supporting and encouraging the study of the United States since 1955

 2. No one may be appointed as a charity trustee:

-1. if he or she is under the age of 16 years; or
+1. if they are under the age of 16 years; or

-2. if he or she would automatically cease to hold office under the provisions of clause [15(1)(f)].
+2. if they would automatically cease to hold office under the provisions of clause [15(1)(f)].

-3. No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee.
+3. No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until they have expressly acknowledged, in whatever way the charity trustees decide, their acceptance of the office of charity trustee.

 3. Number of charity trustees

-2. The board of trustees shall consist of three Officers together with nine or ten ordinary trustee board members, one EAAS representative, one Postgraduate representative, and one Early Career representative.
+2. The board of trustees shall consist of at least three Officers together with at least eleven ordinary trustee board members.
 There shall be a Chair, who shall preside over the board, a Secretary, who shall keep a record of proceedings, and a Treasurer, who shall keep accounts.
-These Officers shall be elected separately at successive annual elections.
-In addition, the trustees shall select a board member as Vice-Chair, who shall aid the Chair in the performance of his/her duties.
+Where possible, these Officers shall be elected separately at successive annual elections.
+In addition, the trustees shall select a board member as Vice-Chair, who shall aid the Chair in the performance of their duties.
+The ordinary trustee board members shall include: one EAAS representative, at least one Postgraduate representative and at least one Early Career representative.
+Ordinary trustee board members may be elected to fulfil specific roles as deemed necessary by the trustees, for example to focus on equality, diversity and inclusion, sustainability, or schools outreach.

 13. Appointment of charity trustees

 1. At every annual general meeting of the members of the CIO, one-third of the charity trustees shall retire from office.
-If the number of charity trustees is not three or a multiple of three, then the number nearest to one-third shall retire from office, but if there is only one charity trustee, he or she shall retire;
+If the number of charity trustees is not three or a multiple of three, then the number nearest to one-third shall retire from office, but if there is only one charity trustee, they shall retire;

 3. No member may serve continuously on the board of trustees for more than seven years consecutively.
 Candidates for election as trustees must be able to complete the projected term without breaching this seven year total.
 Having reached the term limit, a year must elapse before a candidate may stand again for membership of the board of trustees.

-4. Candidates for Postgraduate representative must be registered postgraduate students not in permanent teaching employment.
+4. Candidates for Postgraduate representative must be registered postgraduate students.
 A Postgraduate representative who has completed one full term in office may not stand for re-election as Postgraduate representative.
-Candidates for Early Career representative must be working on any aspect of American Studies.
-To be eligible to stand, candidates for Early Career representative must be within seven years of successfully completing their PhD and must have submitted the pre-viva version of their PhD at least two weeks before the ballot opens.
+Candidates for Early Career representative must be within seven years of successfully completing their PhD and are usually expected to either have the PhD in hand, to have submitted the pre-viva version of their PhD, or to have a viva date scheduled, before the ballot opens.
 An Early Career representative who has completed one full term in office may not stand for re-election as Early Career representative.
 An EAAS representative who has completed one full term in office may not stand for re-election.

 5. The vacancies so arising may be filled by the decision of the members at the annual general meeting.

 6. If a charity trustee dies, retires, or is removed from office, this vacancy will also be filled by the decision of the members at an annual general meeting.
+The charity trustees may nominate another trustee or co-opt a member to fulfil their duties until the next annual general meeting.
+Any co-option in these circumstances may be in addition to the maximum number of co-opted members laid out in clause 17(3) [three].
 In the case of a contested election the regular vacancies arising under sub-clauses (1) and (2) shall be fulfilled by the candidates polling the largest number of votes, and the candidate next in order of votes shall serve the unexpired term.
 In the case of an uncontested election the member to serve the unexpired term shall be determined by lot.

-7. If a charity trustee dies, retires, or is removed from office while in the role of one of the Officers (Chair, Secretary or Treasurer), the charity trustees may nominate another trustee to fulfill those duties until the next annual general meeting.
-After the decision of the members to fulfill the vacancy at the annual general meeting, the so nominated trustee will then either continue to serve out their ordinary term as trustee, or retire with the possibility of standing for re-election as provided in sub-clauses (2) and (3).
+7. If a charity trustee dies, retires, or is removed from office while in the role of one of the Officers (Chair, Secretary or Treasurer), the charity trustees may nominate another trustee or co-opt a member to fulfil those duties until the next annual general meeting.
+Any co-option in these circumstances may be in addition to the maximum number of co-opted members laid out in clause 17(3) [three].
+After the decision of the members to fulfil the vacancy at the annual general meeting, any nominated trustee will then either continue to serve out their ordinary term as trustee, or retire with the possibility of standing for re-election as provided in sub-clauses (2) and (3).

 14. Information for new charity trustees

-The charity trustees will make available to each new charity trustee, on or before his or her first appointment:
+The charity trustees will make available to each new charity trustee, on or before their first appointment:

 1. a copy of this constitution and any amendments made to it; and